As the Software-as-a-Service industry continues to evolve, the marketing challenges confronting companies become increasingly complex.

 As your SaaS company grows, you’ll have more data to work with.
 Upgrading your data management platforms can help you store and analyze data more effectively.
 This will ensure you can create more targeted and data-driven marketing campaigns.

-With the use of some standard templates, your teams will be performing their responsibilities quicker and easier.
+With the use of some standard templates, your teams will be performing their responsibilities quickly and easily.
 Creating standard templates will also help to keep everyone on the same page.
 The below illustration shows how SaaS framework elements are related to each other.

 All your marketers, sales reps, and customer service agents should speak with the same brand voice and tone.